 Skip to main content

-I recently read through the CDC's DETECTING AND RESPONDING TO HIV TRANSMISSION CLUSTERS: A GUIDE FOR HEALTH DEPARTMENTS (2018), and have more questions than answers about the nature and scope of this novel surveillance strategy, its ethical and societal implications, as well as the impact of its implementation on minorities at-risk of HIV/STI.
+I recently read through the CDC's DETECTING AND RESPONDING TO HIV TRANSMISSION CLUSTERS: A GUIDE FOR HEALTH DEPARTMENTS (2018), and have more questions than I began with, especially regarding the scope of technological functions and surveillance strategies, the ethical implications and social effects in prioritized populations, and the cultural toll it will have in the minoritized community with a history of mistrust for public health institutions.

 Medical Monitoring Project( VDH Stakeholder Meeting: 2015)